-According to the IRS, the biggest tax benefit for a nonprofit organization is that it does not have to pay some taxes at all.
-It does not have to pay corporation income taxes if it operates entirely for the benefit of the general public.
+According to the IRS, the biggest tax benefit for a nonprofit organization is that it does not have to pay any taxes at all.
+It does not have to pay corporate income taxes if it operates entirely for the benefit of the general public.
 The organization must file annual returns with the IRS, as well as identify any changes in its purpose or activities, and submit to audits on a regular basis to verify that it remains compliant.
 It will not be taxed on the revenue it receives in exchange, allowing it to utilize those funds to support charitable organizations or otherwise achieve its declared objectives.

 State and Local Tax Exemption

 Nonprofit organizations can benefit from state tax benefits as well as municipal tax exemptions in addition to federal taxes.
 The organization must meet particular conditions depending on the jurisdiction, such as being affiliated with a recognized religion or functioning purely for the benefit of a specified cause.
 They don’t have to pay state or local taxes in exchange.